Indra Jatra: Mupatra

+Pulu Kisi

+Pulu Kisi (पुलुकिसि), representing the elephant of Indra, is another major feature of the Bhaktapur observance.
+The procession traditionally begins at Lakulachhen and proceeds towards Dattatraya Square.
+The elephant figure is accompanied by traditional music and crowds as it moves through the historic city.

+Local accounts differ in their interpretation of Pulu Kisi.
+It is generally associated with Airavata, Indra's celestial elephant, and with the search for Indra during the festival.
+Some Bhaktapur traditions also preserve a local version of the story involving Jayanta, Indra's son, and the search for the Parijat flower.

+Mupatra and Pulu Kisi

+A distinctive feature of the Bhaktapur tradition is the customary avoidance of direct contact between Mupatra and Pulu Kisi.
+In local interpretations, Pulu Kisi represents Indra's elephant, while Mupatra represents a demonic force opposed to Indra.
+Their separate routes and timing therefore form part of the ritual structure of the festival.
+Local tradition holds that an encounter between the two could result in a confrontation.

+The Bhaktapur observances thus preserve a local interpretation of the wider Indra Jātrā tradition, combining worship of Yama and Indrayani with masked performances, processions, traditional music and the Pulu Kisi and Mupatra narratives.

 Mythology

 Indra Jatra is celebrated in honor of Lord Indra, the Hindu king of the heavens.
 Indra is renowned for his role in ensuring the welfare and prosperity of humanity by regulating rainfall and fostering abundant harvests.
 Indra Jatra is always celebrated at the time of the retreat of the summer monsoon, and the time when rice paddies are blooming and heavy rainfall could damage the crops.
 According to legend, Indra (Hindu god-king of heaven), disguised as a farmer, descended to earth in search of parijat swã (Night jasmine), a white flower his mother Basundhara needed to perform a ritual.
 As he was plucking the flowers at Maruhiti, a sunken water spout at Maru, the people caught and bound him like a common thief.
 He was then put on display in the town square of Maru in Kathmandu.
 (In a reenactment of this event, an image of Indra with his hands bound is put on display at Maru and other places during the festival.)

 His mother, worried about his extended absence, came to Kathmandu and wandered around looking for him.
 (This event is commemorated by the procession of Dagin (दागिं) through the city.
 Pulu Kisi (alternate name Tānā Kisi), a wicker representation of an elephant, also runs around town reenacting Indra's elephant searching frantically for its master.)

 When the city folk realized they had captured Indra himself, they were appalled and immediately released him.
 Out of appreciation for his release, his mother promised to provide enough dew throughout the winter to ensure a rich crop.
 It is said that Kathmandu starts to experience foggy mornings from this festival onwards because of this boon.